Huile de sésame photoprotection.

 minimum SPF of 30 is required to prevent cellular damage caused by the sun and to help reduce the risk of skin cancer.

-To preserve one's sun capital, it is also recommended to limit sun exposure generally, and especially during the hours when the sun's rays are most intense from 12pm to 4pm.
+To preserve one's sun capital, it is also advised to limit one's exposure to the sun generally, and especially during the hours when the sun's rays are most intense from 12pm to 4pm.
 It is also preferable to seek shade, when possible, and to wear covering clothing to enhance protection.
 Furthermore, the daily application of a broad-spectrum sunscreen containing a combination of mineral and organic filters is essential on all exposed areas.

-Although it cannot shield the skin from the harmful effects of the sun, sesame oil does, however, exhibit antioxidant activity to mitigate the skin impacts of free radicals induced by UV rays.
-The study conducted by COIFFARD in 2007 particularly utilized this antioxidant activity to intensify the sun protection effects of the tested emulsion.
+Although it cannot shield the skin from the harmful effects of the sun, sesame oil does, however, exhibit antioxidant activity to reduce the skin impacts of free radicals induced by UV rays.
+The study conducted by COIFFARD in 2007 particularly utilised this antioxidant activity to enhance the sun protection effects of the tested emulsion.
 Thus, sesame oil could be considered an interesting additional ingredient to incorporate into the composition of sun care products.
 It would thereby improve their formulation and positively influence their action thanks to its constituents.

 graphique protection fps

 SPF corresponds to the percentage of UV rays blocked.
-Source: Inspired by the website of the United States Environmental Protection Agency.
+Source: Inspired by the website of the American Environmental Protection Agency.

 Sources